-The governance groups create avenues for dialogue on college issues and ensure administrators, students, faculty, and staff communicate and collaborate to provide the highest quality student-centered education.
+The governance groups create avenues for dialogue on college issues and ensure administrators, students, faculty, and staff communicates and collaborate to provide the highest quality student-centered education.
 All groups have approved bylaws and roles in the decision-making process, and the Participatory Governance Structure Handbook (PGSH) describes these roles.
-The Participatory Governance Structure is presented in an organizational chart in the PGSH.284 Participatory Governance committees are required to complete meeting minutes and submit year-end reports to the VPAA/ALO.285 The year-end report includes committee discussion of goals, challenges encountered, successes achieved, and an assessment of the effectiveness of the committee in meeting its goals set for the academic year.286 Prior to Fall 2017, in an effort to ensure committee accountability and faculty participation committee chairpersons authenticated faculty
+The Participatory Governance Structure is presented in an organizational chart in the PGSH.284 Participatory Governance committees are required to complete meeting minutes and submit year-end reports to the VPAA/ALO.285 The year-end report includes committee discussion of goals, challenges encountered, successes achieved, and an assessment of the effectiveness of the committee in meeting its goals set for the academic year.286 Prior to Fall 2017, in an effort to ensure committee accountability and faculty participation committee chairpersons authenticated faculty participation by completing the Faculty Accountability Report for Committee Work.
+This document has been made redundant but year-end reports continue to be required.